Danack/AdvancedSessionManagement/README.md

 ### Explicit locking

-Be explicit and expose locking similar to how databases expose different levels of locking, and allow applications select the appropriate level. e.g. Read only locks http://msdn.microsoft.com/en-us/magazine/cc163730.aspx
+Be explicit and expose locking similar to how databases expose different levels of locking, and allow applications select the appropriate level. e.g. Open in read only mode, acquire write lock when needed. http://msdn.microsoft.com/en-us/magazine/cc163730.aspx